coryt/coryt.github.io/_posts/2015-01-25-api-throttling-with-servicestack.md

 comments: true
 ---

-Today I'd like to show a little plugin I wrote to enable throttling on any of my api endpoints.
+Today I’d like to show a little plugin I wrote to enable throttling on any of my api endpoints.
 ServiceStack is my framework of choice and we use it at Kobo to serve up our client APIs.
-If you aren't already familiar with ServiceStack, head on over and check it out[^1].
-I couldn't be happier with ServiceStack, it's an incredibly fast and flexible framework and currently meets all of our needs.
-So let's jump right in.
+If you aren’t already familiar with ServiceStack, head on over and check it out[^1].
+I couldn’t be happier with ServiceStack, it’s an incredibly fast and flexible framework and currently meets all of our needs.
+So let’s jump right in.

 ##So Why Throttle Clients?
 There may be many business-driven reasons why one would want to add throttling to an api.
-In a lot of cases, throttling is intented to prevent abuse of an API whether that abuse is intentional or not, it's always a good idea to ensure your apis are protected and meet your defined SLAs.
-Other cases maybe to control costs, limit an attack vector, think an attacker brute forcing an authentication endpoint, and so on.
+In a lot of cases, throttling is intended to prevent abuse of an api whether that abuse is intentional or not, it’s always a good idea to ensure your apis are protected and meet your defined SLAs.
+Other cases might be to control costs, to limit an attack vector (e.g., an attacker brute forcing an authentication endpoint) and so on.

 ##What can be Throttled?
 ProgrammableWeb[^2] had a good summary of the many ways companies are limiting their apis and it's not just request per ip over a specific time period.
 A few examples are:

 * Time based limits: 1 call per second
 * Call volume by IP: 5,000 queries per IP per day
 * Call volume per-application: 10,000 queries per application per day